Giorgio Mulé: Early life and career

-From 11 October 2007 to 31 August 2009 he directed Studio Aperto, the Italia 1 news programme, succeeding Mario Giordano.
-In August 2008, he signed up to the Italia 1 programme Tutto in 1 notte, and Studio Aperto weekly program and subsequently also Rewind, Borders and Live.

-From 1 September 2009 to 31 January 2018 he was the director of the weekly Panorama (for which he had previously held the position of deputy executive director), succeeding Maurizio Belpietro, and of the weekly Economy.

-In 2014 he was a temporary extraordinary professor of Communication Theories and Techniques at the Università degli Studi Pegaso in Naples.
+From 11 October 2007 to 31 August 2009, Muleè directed Studio Aperto, the Italia 1 news programme, succeeding Mario Giordano.
+In August 2008, he signed up to the Italia 1 programme Tutto in 1 notte, the Studio Aperto weekly programme, and subsequently also Rewind, Borders and Live.
+From 1 September 2009 to 31 January 2018, he was the director of the weekly Panorama (for which he had previously held the position of deputy executive director), succeeding Maurizio Belpietro, and of the weekly Economy.
+In 2014, he was a temporary extraordinary professor of Communication Theories and Techniques at the Università degli Studi Pegaso in Naples.